Aut-invariant norms and Aut-invariant quasimorphisms on free and surface groups: Preliminaries

 The norm $|\mathord{\cdot}|_{\bar{S}}$ depends on the choice of $H$-finite set $\bar{S}$.
 However, as long as $\bar{S}$ is $H$-finite, $|\mathord{\cdot}|_{\bar{S}}$ belongs to the same bi-Lipschitz equivalence class.
 We denote this equivalence class by $|\mathord{\cdot}|_H$.
 The norm $|\mathord{\cdot}|_H$ is maximal among all $H$-invariant norms on $G$, namely: for every $H$-invariant norm $|\mathord{\cdot}|$, there exists $C>0$ such that $|x| < C|x|_H$ for every $x \in G$.

-Examples include (we always assume that $G$ is $H$-finitely generated): \begin{enumerate} \item $H$ is trivial, then $|\mathord{\cdot}|_H$ is the standard word norm. \item $H$ is the group of inner automorphisms of $G$, then $|\mathord{\cdot}|_H$ is the bi-invariant word norm, see e.g. \cite{bgkm}. \item $H$ is the full automorphism group, then $|\mathord{\cdot}|_H$ is called the $\Aut$-norm on $G$. \end{enumerate}
+Examples include (we always assume that $G$ is $H$-finitely generated): \begin{enumerate} \item $H$ is trivial, then $|\mathord{\cdot}|_H$ is the standard word norm. \item $H$ is the group of inner automorphisms of $G$, then $|\mathord{\cdot}|_H$ is the conjugation invariant word norm, see e.g. \cite{bgkm}. \item $H$ is the full automorphism group, then $|\mathord{\cdot}|_H$ is called the $\Aut$-norm on $G$. \end{enumerate}

 Let us show that the primitive norm and the simple loops norm are examples of $\Aut$-norms on free and surface groups.
 It is clear that the primitive norm is an $\Aut$-norm since the set of primitive elements in $\Bo F_n$ equals to the set